The FSPR is a searchable register of individuals, businesses and organisations that provide financial services in New Zealand.

-- the name and address of the DRS an FSP belongs to, if it needs to
+- the name and address of the DRS the FSP belongs to, if it needs to

-- the licensed services they provide, and the name and address of any relevant licensing authority — for example, the Financial Markets Authority or the Reserve Bank of New Zealand
+- if any financial service(s) is licensed, the name and address of the relevant licensing authority — for example, the Financial Markets Authority or the Reserve Bank of New Zealand.

 - Reserve Bank of New Zealand Act 1989